 Tropical Storm Dorian's path: What you need to know

-The fourth named storm of the Atlantic hurricane season, Tropical Storm Dorian, is strengthening as it moves towards the Lesser Antilles and may impact Puerto Rico and its neighbors later this week.
+The fourth named storm of the hurricane season, Tropical Storm Dorian, took aim at Puerto Rico and its neighbors Wednesday as the possibility grows stronger the continental U.S. is impacted over Labor Day weekend.

-A hurricane watch was issued Monday morning by the government of St. Lucia for the island, which means that hurricane conditions are possible within the next 24 hours.
-The government of France also upgraded a tropical storm watch to a tropical storm warning for the island of Martinique.
+A hurricane watch has been issued for Puerto Rico, the U.S. Virgin Islands, and Vieques and Culebra, which means that hurricane conditions are possible within the next 24 hours.
+A tropical storm warning is in effect for the same areas, in addition to the British Virgin Islands.
+A tropical storm watch is in effect for the Dominican Republic from Isla Saona to Samana.

-Dorian is the fourth named storm of the 2019 Atlantic hurricane season and comes nearly a week after Tropical Storm Chantal formed over the far Northern Atlantic.
-Subtropical storm Andrea formed on May 21 and quickly fizzled a day later over the Atlantic, southwest of Bermuda while Hurricane Barry, the second storm, made landfall in Louisiana on July 13 as a Category 1 storm.
+Dorian's arrival comes after Tropical Storm Chantal formed earlier this month over the far Northern Atlantic.
+Subtropical storm Andrea formed on May 21 and quickly fizzled a day later over the Atlantic, southwest of Bermuda.
+Hurricane Barry, the second storm, made landfall in Louisiana on July 13 as a Category 1 storm.

 HERE ARE THE DEADLIEST AND COSTLIEST HURRICANES TO HIT THE US MAINLAND